 Google takes your website’s load speed into account for ranking and indexation.
 If your server is slower than 2 seconds, Google is likely to reduce the number of crawlers it directs to your website.
-There are less chances of your latest posts and updates showing up on search.
+There are fewer chances of your latest posts and updates showing up on the search.

 The good news is that improving your website’s load speed is not a complex issue.
 You can set the ball rolling by simply using tools such as:

 - Google’s PageSpeed Insights